 The Company groups mining area and other assets as a basic unit that generates cash inflows independently of other groups of assets.
-In light of the substantial decline in crude oil prices resulting from the COVID-19-induced reduction in global energy demand and other factors, the recoverable amount of these groups of assets expected to decrease, the Company reduced the respective carrying amounts of the assets listed below to recoverable amounts, posting the reductions as impairment loss.
+In light of the decline in forecasted production volume and others, the recoverable amount of this group of assets expected to decrease, the Company reduced the respective carrying values of the assets listed below to recoverable amounts, posting the reductions as impairment loss.